yuna0x0/AliceChan/README.md

 - Unity 2019.4 LTS +

 ## Install
+You can choose to install it as a UPM package or by importing `.unitypackage` into your `Assets` folder.

+A. UPM Package

 1. Install dependencies from UPM using git URLs in the [Dependencies](#dependencies) section
 2. Install this package from UPM using this git URL:
 ```
 https://github.com/edisonlee55/AliceChan.git
 ```

+B. Import `.unitypackage`

+1. Go to [Releases](https://github.com/edisonlee55/AliceChan/releases) to download the latest version of `.unitypackage`.

 ## Usage
-After installed, you can go to `Packages/Alice Chan/` folder and copy the assets you want into your `Assets/` folder.
+After installed, you can go to `Packages/Alice Chan` folder and copy the assets you want into your `Assets` folder.

 ## Dependencies
 Dependencies must install in the order from top to down below: